 You can use liquid dish soap, the ones that create extra foam when you clean your dishes if you want to have the most fun.
 To apply it, you can use a garden hose to get the mat wet and then put the soap in.

-If you set up your trampoline with trampoline sprinklers, you can turn that on too and make it into a full-blown water park.
+If you set up your trampoline with a trampoline sprinkler, you can turn that on too and make it into a full-blown water park.
 But a regular garden hose works just as well.

 Safety Tips When Putting Soap on Your Trampoline?